Planned Diffusion: Experimental Evaluation

 \textbf{Benchmark and metrics.} We evaluate on AlpacaEval (805 instruction-following prompts) \citep{alpaca_eval, dubois2024length}.
 For each method we report: (i) \emph{average latency}—the mean wall-clock time per response; and (ii) \emph{quality}—length-controlled win rate (LCWR) with an LLM-as-judge.
 We use the recommended default configuration from \citep{dubois2024length} due to its high correlation with human preference.
 We fix the LCWR reference to the best autoregressive baseline.
 We identify this reference by evaluating the autoregressive variants (2, 4, 8, and 16 epochs) against the 2-epoch variant and choosing the model with the highest quality \footnote{They tie on length controlled win rate, so we break ties using raw win rates.}.
 The 16-epoch model wins and serves as the fixed reference for all LCWR scores.

 \textbf{Quality and Latency.} We plot the latency–quality trade-off in the left figure of \Cref{fig:latency-vs-quality}.
 Planned diffusion (PD) achieves a 22.4× speedup over Fast-dLLM (F-dLLM) and higher quality (44.6\% vs.\ 40.2\% length-controlled win rate).
-Relative to autoregressive decoding (AR), planned diffusion achieves a 1.81× speedup while achieving a 44.6\% length-controlled win rate against the autoregressive reference (50.0\%).
-Planned diffusion with dense attention (PD-DA) variant further improves quality to 49.2\% at 1.27× speedup relative to autoregressive decoding.
+Relative to autoregressive decoding (AR), planned diffusion achieves a 1.27× speedup while achieving a 49.2\% length-controlled win rate against the autoregressive reference (50.0\%).
+Planned diffusion with sparse attention (PDSA) provides another point on the speed-quality Pareto frontier by further improving speedup to 1.81× relative to autoregressive decoding at 44.6\% win rate.
 Diffusion attains the highest quality (52.6\%) but requires substantially more inference time, requiring 25× the latency of autoregressive decoding.
+Compared to other semantic parallelism methods, planned diffusion is firmly on the Pareto frontier.
+Skeleton-of-thought offers marginally faster generations but incurs a significant decrease in accuracy.
+Pasta-SFT fails to properly learn the control tag semantics without additional RL training and produces worse quality and latency.